algolia/autocomplete/packages/website/docs/sending-algolia-insights-events.md

 You can change any of the plugin's default behavior by using the [`onItemsChange`](createAlgoliaInsightsPlugin#onitemschange), [`onSelect`](createAlgoliaInsightsPlugin#onselect), or [`onActive`](createAlgoliaInsightsPlugin#onactive) hooks.
 For example, you may want to customize the `eventName` to match your [naming conventions](https://www.algolia.com/doc/guides/getting-insights-and-analytics/search-analytics/click-and-conversion-analytics/in-depth/best-practices-for-sending-events/#naming-events-consistently) or send a different events on these actions.

+### Changing the `eventName`

 This snippet shows how to instantiate a plugin that sends a click event with "Product Selected from Autocomplete" as the `eventName` whenever a user selects an item.
+You may want to do this to differentiate between click events sent from your Autocomplete vs. other parts of your search implementation.

 ```js title="index.js"
 const appId = "latency";